Artifact (board game)

 Artifact is a science fiction microgame published by Metagaming Concepts in 1980 as part of its MicroGame line that simulates combat on the moon over a recovered alien artifact.

 Description

 Artifact is a two-player tactical wargame where one player controls American astronauts on the Moon and the other player controls either Soviet astronauts or aliens.

 The game posits that an alien artifact called a "dingus" has been discovered, and two factions are fighting for ownership.
-With a small map, 84 counters, and a 20-page rulebook the game has been characterized as "simple".
+With a small map, 84 counters, and a 20-page rule book, the game has been characterized as "simple".

-The game has four scenarios. in three of them, Americans battle with Soviets for control of the dingus.
-In the fourth, Americans battle an alien force that has inadvertently been called by the dingus.
+The game has four scenarios.
+In three of them, the Americans battle with the Soviets for control of the dingus.
+In the fourth, the Americans battle an alien force that has inadvertently been called by the dingus.

 Gameplay

 The game system uses an alternating "I Go, You Go" system, where one player moves and fires, followed by the other player, or as critic Richard Berg put it, "Find your target, see if you can hit it, see if you can destroy it."